^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Food allergy is food intolerance caused by immunological reactions or by the liberation of biologically statutory substances by non-immune mechanisms.
+Food allergy is an intolerance to food products caused by immunological reactions or the release of biologically active substances by non-immune mechanisms.

 • acquired diseases of the gastrointestinal tract;